trackside analytics support 300M race simulations

 Operating under a cost-cap does restrict the decision to move forward with the production of a part.
 To help inform build decisions, the McLaren team simulates the part virtually and uses computational fluid dynamics (CFD) to model the air flow through a virtual part on a car.
 The Formula 1 governing body regulates CFD run-times, so this process must be as efficient as possible.
 If a part passes through these testing processes, McLaren will produce the part and put that into the wind tunnel phase for more testing.
 Yet more data is generated, and if the part performs well in testing, the decision will be made to manufacture.

-“On a race weekend, the data collected from that part will be combined with the other sensor parameters to test how it performed at scale,” says Green.
-“With Alteryx, we can combine the physical, virtual, and race world data to create optimal efficiency and build the most performant race-car possible.”
+During race weekends, the data collected from that part is combined with the other sensor parameters to test how it performed at scale.
+Alteryx helps enable the integration of physical, virtual, and race world data to create optimal efficiency and build the most performant race-car possible.

 At the start of a race weekend, each race car has 300 telemetry sensors on board generating 100,000 parameters of information, including engine levels, fuel capacity, temperature, or even the amount of G-force the drivers will feel going into corners.
-This data is processed track-side using Alteryx and surfaced in real time to the driver engineers (speaking directly to the driver), and to the pit wall, where the leadership team and race strategy team sit.
-Allowing this data to flow seamlessly enables near real-time decision-making from a team that continues to challenge for podium positions, as demonstrated by their P1 and P2 finishes the Italian Grand Prix in September 2021.
+This data is processed trackside and surfaced in real time to the driver engineers (speaking directly to the driver), and to the pit wall, where the leadership team and race strategy team sit.
+Allowing this data to flow seamlessly enables near real-time decision-making.

 The data analysis does not stop at the track.
-There are 30 people based at the McLaren Racing HQ in Surrey, England, performing more analysis on parts tested in the practice races on the Friday before race day and correlating this with the data that was collected during digital testing of the car.
-The McLaren team uses aero model correlation with Alteryx to analyze the delta between how a part performed on the track versus how it was expected to perform.
+There is a team based at the McLaren Racing HQ in Surrey, England, performing more analysis on parts tested in the practice sessions on the Friday before race day and correlating this with the data that was collected during digital testing of the car.
+The McLaren team uses aero model correlation to analyze the delta between how a part performed on the track versus how it was expected to perform.
 Decisions are then made on the level of trackside tuning to get the best performance from a part.

 From 2021, all Formula 1 teams are operating under a strict budget cap of $145M enforced by the governing body for world motor sport, the FIA.
-Such changes tend to either challenge organizations or bring out a competitive edge.
 For McLaren, the budget cap was an opportunity to assess innovative technologies that would help them control operating costs while driving performance enhancements.
-Green saw the potential for the Alteryx Platform to consolidate data from multiple disparate sources and enable data-led decision making at scale.“My job is to provide IT tools and platforms that make our business more efficient.
-By implementing a low-code analytics platform, we can free all our business users from the pain of data-wrangling and enable them to focus on outputs that drive our ultimate goal of winning races.”
+They saw the potential for the Alteryx Platform to help consolidate data from multiple disparate sources and enable data-led decision making at scale.
+Implementing a low-code analytics platform reduced the load of data-analysis from business users ,enabling them to focus on outputs that drive the ultimate goal of winning races.

 Taking data parameters from something that is moving at high speed and figuring out how to engineer it to be better or go faster provides a competitive edge.
 Advanced analytics with Alteryx underpin this.